Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: BH spins from disc spectral fitting: HMXBs

+Hence, Cyg X-1 always has a strong tail of emission to higher energies (e.g. \citealt{gier99,Gou2009,wal16}), keeping it stuck in the more complex intermediate states where there is no reason to believe that the accretion flow forms a standard accretion disc.
+Instead, the soft component in intermediate state spectra is often better fit by optically thick, warm (few keV) Comptonisation (see e.g. transition spectra from LMXB-BH MAXI J1820+070 in Fig.~2 of \citealt{Kawamura23}).

+Cyg X-1 has a higher mass BH ($21.2\msun$; \citealt{MillerJones2021}) than GX339-4 ($\sim 2-10\msun$; \citealt{Heida2017}), but this should make its disc spectra softer rather than harder since the ISCO is farther out for more massive BHs, making the disc temperature lower.
+A hotter disc temperature could instead result if Cyg X-1 has a substantially larger spin than GX339-4, but the reflection and reverberation spin estimates for GX339-4 are both extremely high.
+Therefore, there is no evidence that a standard disc forms in the whole available set of observations of Cyg X-1, making this system's standard disc-fitting method of BH spin determination inapplicable.

-Instead, the issue we highlight below is that the strong soft component need not be emitted by a simple blackbody disk, where the energy is dissipated mainly on the midplane, but can have heating further up into the photosphere.
-This forms a warm layer on the top of the disk, making it appear hotter and hence giving higher spin when fit with standard disk models.
-Such a warm layer on the disk is sometimes required in the black hole binaries (e.g. in very high/intermediate type spectra: \citealt{kub01,Remillard2006}) and is generic in Active Galactic Nuclei (\citealt{Porquet2019,Gierlinski2004b,petrucci18}).
+Instead, the strong soft component need not be emitted by a simple blackbody disc, where the energy is dissipated mainly on the midplane but can have heating further up into the photosphere.
+This forms a warm layer on the top of the disc, making it appear hotter and giving a higher spin when fit with standard disc models.
+Such a warm layer on the disc is sometimes required in the black hole binaries (e.g. in very high and intermediate type spectra: \citealt{kub01,Remillard2006}) and is generic in active galactic nuclei (\citealt{Porquet2019,Gierlinski2004b,petrucci18}).
+On the other hand, it is well known that the simplistic assumption of dissipation that is concentrated at the disc midplane (usually in the form of dissipation proportional to pressure) is in contradiction with both observations (see e.g. \citealt{Hubeny0621}) and numerical simulations \citep{Blaes0914}.

-We demonstrate the effect of a warm skin on the disk on derived BH spin below using Cyg X-1.
+Thus, there is no physical reason to assume that a standard accretion disc emits the observed X-ray spectrum of Cyg X-1.
+In fact, there are good reasons to think that such an assumption is inappropriate for this system.
+There is no `canonical' model describing the inner disc structure in X-ray binaries -- no model correctly describes the `tortoise-head' cycle.
+Hence, we can test various options that would reproduce the observed spectrum and check whether the deduced spin value is model-dependent; if it is, we consider which model corresponds best to the value obtained from stellar evolution.
+A similar approach was adopted by \citet{Zdziarski0224a,Zdziarski0224b}.